Serious mortgage delinquencies soared to a 10-year high last month

 But the number of homeowners who were at least 90 days behind on their payments grew by 376,000 last month, a 20 percent increase from June.
 Serious delinquencies are now 1.8 million higher than pre-pandemic levels and are at their highest level since early 2010.

 “The good news is that overall delinquencies are trending downward and, in fact, the number of newly delinquent homeowners has fallen far below pre-pandemic levels,” Andy Walden, Black Knight economist and director of market research, wrote in an email.
 “However, while this indicates that the inflow of new covid-19-related delinquencies has subsided, the number of homeowners who have missed three or more payments is now at a 10-year high.

-More than 85 percent of these borrowers were in forbearance as of the end of July, and it’s clear that economic distress from the pandemic continues to impact their ability to make mortgage payments.
-It remains to be seen how those loans will perform as we move on into the fall.”
+More than 85 percent of these borrowers were in forbearance as of the end of July, making clear that “economic distress from the pandemic continues to impact their ability to make mortgage payments,” he said.
+“It remains to be seen how those loans will perform as we move on into the fall.”

 Foreclosures also ticked up, despite moratoriums still in place.